mikesatx/DSO/Readme.md

-# DevSecOps CI/CD Pipeline Example
+# DevSecOps (DSO) CI/CD Pipeline POC

-# Jenkins Multibranch Pipeline
+# Jenkins Multibranch CI/CD Pipeline

-This example uses a [Jenkins multi-branch pipelines].
-The code for this pipeline can be found [here](./Jenkinsfile).

 Jenkins multi-branch pipelines build all your branches in your repository under source code control (e.g. github) automatically.
 Note that you can explicitly include/exclude branch using